digidem/comapeo-schema/docs/preset.md

 ## `fields`

-Ids of fields to displayed to the user when the preset is shown
+IDs of fields to displayed to the user when the preset is created or edited

 - is optional
 - type: `string[]`